Frank Lasee: Joint Committees

+Congressional campaigns

 2012 U.S. Senate election

 In September 2011, he announced he would run for the U.S. Senate seat vacated by retiring Democratic U.S. Senator Herb Kohl.
-On January 29, 2012 he announced his withdrawal from the U.S. Senate race.
+On January 29, 2012, he announced his withdrawal from the U.S. Senate race.

 2016 U.S. House of Representatives election

 On February 14, 2016, Lasee announced he would run for the U.S. House seat being vacated by retiring Rep. Reid Ribble.
 He lost to eventual general election winner Mike Gallagher in the primary.

+Post-legislative career

 On December 29, 2017, Lasee resigned from the Senate to become administrator of the Wisconsin Department of Workforce Development's Worker's Compensation Division.

-Heartland Institute

 In 2019, Lasee became president of The Heartland Institute, an American conservative and libertarian public policy think tank.
 He was removed in March 2020, with the organization facing financial issues.